Backgrounds Color

 Example usage:

-In the example above, the background color of the element will be set to the custom color value.
+In the example above, the background color of the element will be set to green.
+You can also use color codes like #008000

 These utility classes provide a convenient way to apply predefined background colors or define your own custom background colors to elements in your web page.